fuu0/howto-dect/index.md

 Just to recap:

-- **DECT** (Digital Enhanced Cordless Telecommunication) is a wireless communication standard that is, among other things, used   for cordlesstelephones.
+- **DECT** (Digital Enhanced Cordless Telecommunication) is a wireless communications standard, used for cordless phones among other things.
-- **SIP** is technically only a "signalling protocol" (it does say "Session Initiation" in the name), but is colloquially used to refer to network-based telephony ("Voice-over-IP") in general.
+- **SIP** is technically just "signalling protocol" (it does say "Session Initiation" in the name), but is colloquially used to refer to network-based telephony ("Voice-over-IP") in general.
-- **SIP-DECT** is a line of products by *Mitel* (see below) that combines the
+- **SIP-DECT** is a product line from *Mitel* (see below) that combines the
-  two: SIP-DECT devices act as DECT base stations and SIP clients, allowing DECT phones to make calls via a SIP server.
+  two: RFP devices act as DECT base stations and SIP clients, enabling DECT phones to make calls via a SIP server.
-- **Mitel** purchased Aastra in 2013, who had in turn purchased DeTeWe in 2005, so you'll find all three company names mentioned somewhat interchangeably when it comes to SIP-DECT equipment.
+- **Mitel**  bought Aastra in 2013, which in turn had bought DeTeWe in 2005.
+So you'll find all three company names mentioned somewhat interchangeably when it comes to SIP-DECT equipment.

-The SIP-DECT setup uses several more terms and abbreviations.
-You'll primarily come across:

 - **RFP** (Radio Fixed Part):
   Simply put, a DECT base station.
-  *You can have one or multiple of these.*
+  *You can have one or more of these.*
 - **PP** (Portable Part):
   A DECT phone handset.
-  *You can have one or multiple of these.*
+  *You can have one or more of these.*
 - **OMM** (Open Mobility Manager):
-  A piece of software (running as a permanent service) that accepts your configuration settings, coordinates communication across all *RFP*s, and acts as the interface between SIP and DECT.
+  A piece of software (running as a permanent service) that accepts your configuration settings, coordinates communication between all *RFP*s, and acts as the interface between SIP and DECT.
 The *OMM* has a web interface that allows you to configure most (but not all) settings.
-  *You will usually have one instance of this, possibly with a second instance as fallback.
-You might use the web interface for the inital installation, and occasionally for administrative tasks afterwards.*
+  *You will usually have one instance of this, possibly with a second instance as a fallback.
+You might use the web interface for the initial installation, and occasionally for administrative tasks afterwards.*
 - **OM Configurator**:
   A piece of software (an administrative GUI) that allows you to configure